otomatetech/country-data-json/README.md

 ## country>json   [![Build Status](https://travis-ci.org/samayo/country-json.svg?branch=master)](https://travis-ci.org/samayo/country-json)

 A simple data of the world (by country) each in JSON format.
+This ia a Cloned copy from git clone https://github.com/samayo/country-json

 ### Download
 Using npm